 The grade 7 program consists of two parts.

-The first part, entitled “Christ in the New Testament”, is a mini Bible History, and there are 2 Units of 6 sessions each.
-Unit 1 of the first part examines the 4 Evangelists and their gospels, and the Acts of the Apostles, and it usually ends in mid November.
-Unit 2 of the first part also consists of 6 sessions and presents the Letters of St Paul and the Book of Revelation and usually ends in mid January.
+The first part, entitled “Christ in the New Testament”, is a mini Bible History, Unit 1 examines the 4 Evangelists and their gospels, and the Acts of the Apostles, and it usually ends in mid November.
+Unit 2 presents the Letters of St Paul and the Book of Revelation and usually ends in mid January.

 In the second part, entitled “Christ Reveals God’s Mystery” Jesus interprets to his disciples (and now to us) everything that refers to Him in the scriptures.
-This part also consists of 2 Units of 6 sessions each as well.
-Unit 1 of the second part deals with the Revelation of God and is presented from January to mid-March.
-Unit 2 of Part 2 consists of 6 sessions as well, and deals with proclaiming the Gospels, and the life of Jesus, and is usually finished in early May.
+Unit 1 deals with the Revelation of God and is presented from January to mid-March.
+Unit 2 of Part 2 deals with proclaiming the Gospels, and the life of Jesus, and is usually finished in early May.

 The grade 8 program consists of two parts as well.

-The first part, entitled “Christ in the Liturgy” consists of 2 Units of 6 sessions each.
-Unit 1 consists of 6 sessions and deals with the Church and its Activities.
+The first part, entitled “Christ in the Liturgy” deals with the Church and its Activities.
 It usually ends in mid- November.
-Unit 2 of the first Part also consists of 6 sessions and deals with the history and the action of the 7 sacraments.
+Unit 2 deals with the history and the action of the 7 sacraments.
 It usually ends in mid-January.

-The second part, entitled “ Life In Christ Jesus” is a presentation on “Living a Good Life As a Follower of Jesus”.
-This part also consists of 2 units of 6 sessions each.
-Unit 1 of the second part consists of 6 sessions, and presents “our Call to Moral (Good) Living”.
+The second part, entitled “ Life In Christ Jesus” is a presentation on “Living a Good Life As a Follower of Jesus”. and presents “our Call to Moral (Good) Living”.
 It usually ends in mid-March.
-Unit 2 of the second part also consists of 6 sessions, and examines the teaching of Vatican II (2), and the guidance provided by the 10 commandments.
+Unit 2 of the second part examines the teaching of Vatican II (2), and the guidance provided by the 10 commandments.
 [1st-3rd – Obedience, 4th & 5th – Respect, 6th,7th, & 9th – Fidelity (Faithfulness), and 8th & 10th – Courage].
 It usually ends in early May.

 It is expected that this new, modern, and up-to-date catechism program will provide much enrichment and enhancement in the lives of teachers, parents and their children, and everyone else who might become involved with the program.

-Registration for catechism is usually done ONLINE in the Spring/early Summer of the previous year.
+Registration for catechism is usually done online in the Spring/early Summer of the previous year.
 It can also be done at the parish office .
 Registration forms will be available in the office and at the back of the church.
-There is a fee to cover the cost of the student activity books, and this will be determined and announced September.
-Student books are kept at the end of the year, and are the property of the family.
-Click here to complete a “Catechism registration form” for each child
+There is a fee to cover the cost of the student activity books, and this will be announced at the beginning of the year.
+Student books are returned at the end of the year.